3-1-1-Codeup/project/README.md

 - Alternative Hypothesis: There is a significant difference in days before or after due date between the districts.

 #### Results:
-- We reject the null hypothesis that there is no difference in days before or after due date between the districts.
+- We reject the null hypothesis.
-- We are able to move forward to explore the alternative hypothesis.

 ### Stats Test 2:

 #### Confidence level and alpha value:
-- We established a 95% confidence level through computing the following:
+- 95% confidence
-  - alpha = 1 - confidence, therefore alpha is 0.05
+  - alpha = 0.05

-- What is the test?
+- What
-    - The test used for this hypothesis testing was the Chi$^2$ Test.
+    - Chi$^2$ Test.
 - Why use this test?
     - This test was used because it compares two categorical data variables.
 - What is being compared?